nataliecardot/react-neighborhood-map/README.md

 ### Service Worker

 A service worker for caching requests to the app's assets for offline use is available for use in the production build only.
+To run this version, run `npm install -g serve` then `serve -s build`, which serves the project on port 5000 (navigate to http://localhost:5000).

 ### Dependencies